 BIOLOGICAL SYSTEMS

-Compensatory measures may be the only recourse for some people; however, biological systems can heal themselves
+Compensatory strategies may be the only recourse for some people however, biological systems can heal themselves

 Restoration is a form of self-healing